IBIO4490/final_project-manrique_robayo/README.md

 # Deep Video Inpainting: A Spatio-temporal Approach for Video Processing
-Este GitHub es la implementacion del proyecto Deep Video Inpainting: A Spatio-temporal Approach for Video Processing.
-En este se dan los comandos para reproducir todos los resultados del paper y se incluye un demo con el mejor modelo.
-Los requerimientos para cada modelo se detallan a continuacion.
+This GitHub is the implementation of the project Deep Video Inpainting: A Spatio-temporal Approach for Video Processing.
+It gives the commands to reproduce all the results of the paper and includes a demo with the best model.
+The requirements for each model are detailed below.

-## Requerimientos
+## Requirements

 ### LDM